Engaging Franchisees in Energy Management & Benchmarking

 - Wendy’s energy team provided coaching and resources to franchisees in setting up Portfolio Manager accounts to track restaurant energy data.

-- Historic energy data was provided to franchisees when they purchased restaurants that were previously corporate restaurants
+- Historic energy data was provided to franchisees when they purchased restaurants that were previously corporate-owned restaurants.

 - Wendy’s worked with the franchise operators and their local utility company to collect historic energy data for their restaurants.

-- Wendy’s is working towards connecting franchise operators with third-party energy data management companies that can help them import/input the historical data and provide ongoing data management, benchmarking, and analysis.
+- Wendy’s is working towards connecting franchise operators with third-party energy data management companies that can help them import and input the historical data and provide ongoing data management, benchmarking, and analysis.

 Tools & Resources